Tobacco use in youth remains a concern. Prevention is key.

 How addictive is nicotine?

-Children and youth become addicted to nicotine at lower levels than adults and can start craving cigarettes within just three months after their first cigarette.
+Children and youth become addicted to nicotine at lower levels than adults and may start craving cigarettes soon after the start occasional use.

 Youth can experience withdrawal symptoms (physical or emotional symptoms) after smoking less than four to five packs of cigarettes.